Prince Harry Seen Caroling With Cressida Bonas & Without Meghan Markle

 Nothing like caroling with an ex to get you in the holiday spirit.

-Prince Harry attended the Henry Van Straubenzee Memorial Fund carol concert in London on Tuesday where his ex Cressida Bonas was also singing a few festive tunes.
+Prince Harry attended the Henry Van Straubenzee Memorial Fund carol concert at St. Luke's Church in London on Tuesday where his ex Cressida Bonas was also singing a few festive tunes.
 However, the royal's fiancée Meghan Markle was nowhere to be seen.

 The former flames arrived separately.
 Harry wore a suit jacket to the holiday service while Bonas wore a blue coat with a leopard print lapel.